polyntsov/fp2022/SQL/README.md

 - Parser cram tests
 - Query generation cram tests
 - Query interpretation (except orderby and left/right joins cause nulls are needed for them)
+- Simple REPL (takes a query, prints its plan and result)

 Features in progress (and TODOs):